-An SWCC boat is a multi-million dollar machine, incorporating many high-tech/complicated systems, including navigation, communication, and of course, high-performance engines, hidden within the hull.
+A SWCC boat — SWCC Stands for Special Warfare Combatant Craft — is a multi-million dollar machine, incorporating many high-tech/complicated systems, including navigation, communication, and of course, high-performance engines, hidden within the hull.
 With so many complicated systems exposed to one of the toughest environments on Earth, there’s a lot of room for things to go wrong.
 And trust me, they almost always do.

 Just to get a boat underway, SWCCs must go through a detailed checklist, verifying that all systems are operating properly.
 The process is similar to what an aircrew does before taking off.
 Once the boat is in the water and running, more checklist items must be verified.

 In the meantime, the “Comms Guy” is busy plugging in all of the radios, loading crypto, and making comms checks with the Tactical Operations Center (TOC), other boats, and assets that may be involved in a specific operation or training exercise.
 The Navigator is verifying routes and checkpoints on the Nav screens, and the weapons guy may be loading up more ammo and mounting weapons, making sure they’re secured properly, to prevent an M 240 or MK 19 grenade launcher from taking a swim.

 This is usually about the time Murphy’s Law starts rearing its little head.
 It may come in the form of an engine overheating, or two boats sitting right next to each other, completely failing at being able to communicate over the radio.
 Or maybe the Comms Guy forgot to get the right crypto or the GPS unit may not be providing an accurate location.
 You never know.